Toolkit ShelfFind

 Agency Margin Calculator

-Use this agency margin calculator to compare client or agency revenue against delivery hours, blended labor cost, pass-through costs, and overhead.
+Use this agency margin calculator to compare client or agency revenue against delivery hours, blended labor cost, pass-through costs, overhead, labor cost, delivery cost, and operating profit.

 Live calculator